Photographing the Changing of the Guard

 Virginia Square is between Ballston and Clarendon Metro Stations.

-Fort Meyer, along with Arlington Cemetery, was once part of the estate of George Washington's heirs.
+Favorite thing: Fort Meyer, along with Arlington Cemetery, was once part of the estate of George Washington's heirs.
 Just before the Civil War, Robert E. Lee married into the family and took ownership of this plantation.
 When the war began, the US government confiscated these lands for military purposes; this was one of many sites used for the ring of forts that defended the capital city.
 After the Civil War, this became a major signal corps installation, then a cavalry headquarters.